akowiz/micro.navbar.plugin/README.md

 TODO
 ----
+- Split tests for the python/lua languages in a separate files.
 - Properly handle opening/closing a node, and not loosing the settings after refreshing the view (which currently rebuild the list from scratch).
 - Properly handle when the screen has been splitted already.
-- Add lua support.
 - Add ability to save the open/close status in between sessions (using json to store the data?)
 - Add proper documentation to navbar.
-- Refcatoring the code used to build tree and list.
+- Refactoring the code used to build tree and list.
 - In addition to displaying the tree in the left panel, we need to provide a function that translate a line + action (+, -, ENTER) into a action for the script (open, fold, close).
 We will need to keep the tree in memory to set the open/close values of the nodes.
 - We need to keep the configuration of the side bp:ID() (buffer + main buffer and tabs) somewhere so that we can use it for updates (avoid opening a side buffer for a side buffer, etc.).
 - Add tests about having part of a tree open/closed.